alex5105/FaceCommander/Developer/UpdateManagerDeveloperGuide.md

 -   If the running software is in development then no action is taken.

--   Otherwise, if the latest release was published after the running software then an installer asset is downloaded.
+-   Otherwise, if the latest release was published after the running software was published then an installer asset is downloaded.
 The asset to download is chosen from its `name`, see under Releases information data structure, above.

 # Update manager state descriptions
-The update manager generates descriptive messages for these aspects of the software's current state.
+The update manager generates descriptive messages for these aspects of its current state.

 -   `runningPublished` is a message about when the running software was published, if known, and its status as prerelease or in-development.
 See